 Leung Ting-hung, Controller of the Centre for Fitness Protection of the Branch of Health, advised a media convention late on Thursday that relevant measures were taken to prevent the virus from spreading.

-“The patient is a 38-yr-antique girl with top beyond Fitness.
-She has advanced joint ache and red eyes due to the fact that August 20,” the Department of Health stated in a assertion.
+“The patient is a 38-year-old girl with top beyond Fitness.
+She has had advanced joint pain and red eyes since August 20,” the Department of Health stated in a statement.

-The unidentified female have been within the Caribbean from Aug.
+The unidentified female has been within the Caribbean from Aug.
 6-20 and returned to Hong Kong on Monday, the Department said.

 It stated it might document the case to the world Fitness Corporation.

-In February, a mainland Chinese language guy who flew into Hong Kong was diagnosed as having the Zika virus, consistent with broadcaster RTHK, bringing up officials as saying there was little risk he ought to have precipitated an epidemic at some stage in his short leave.
+In February, a mainland Chinese language guy who flew into Hong Kong was diagnosed as having the Zika virus, consistent with broadcaster RTHK, prompting officials to say there was little risk he would have precipitated an epidemic at some stage in his short stay.

-Zika changed into detected in Brazil closing year and has on the grounds that spread throughout the Americas.
-The virus poses a threat to pregnant girls because it can cause severe start defects.
+Zika was detected in Brazil, closing the year, and has since spread throughout the Americas.
+The virus poses a threat to pregnant girls because it can cause severe birth defects.
 It’s been linked to more than 1,800 cases of microcephaly in Brazil.

 Related Articles :